 Counties with the highest unemployment in Rhode Island

-While today's unemployment rates are significantly lower than the COVID-19 pandemic peak of 14.7% experienced in April 2020, the fear of job losses remains as workers stare down an uncertain economic future.
+Despite a relatively low unemployment rate just shy of 4%, as compared to the COVID-19 pandemic peak of 14.7% in April 2020, the fear of job losses remains amid ongoing economic uncertainty.

-The last economic recession before the pandemic—the Great Recession of 2007-09—sent unemployment rates up to 10% as of October 2009, and a full recovery took years.
+For comparison, the Great Recession of 2007-09 sent unemployment rates up to 10% as of October 2009, and a full recovery took years.

-But as of March 2024, the national unemployment rate remains relatively low at 3.8%—down slightly from the previous month.
+Still, as of April 2024, the national unemployment rate remains relatively low at 3.9%—little changed from the previous month.
 Regional and state employment varies widely depending on local economies.
-Seasonally adjusted unemployment rates by state demonstrate a rather sizable spectrum, ranging from just 2% in North Dakota to 5.3% in California.
+Seasonally adjusted unemployment rates by state vary, ranging from just 2% in North Dakota to 5.3% in California.

 Read on to see the counties with the highest unemployment in Rhode Island.